osynge/converge/README.md

 should that have a value.
 It is possible to have T typed fields that are not Optional values, but this not usually as it reduces the

-The type T is bound to implement `CloneWithDefault` or `Clone`.
+The type T is bound to implement `CloneOr` or `Clone`.

 ## How to integrate data sources

 This library is expected to be used in combination with other libraries to parse configuration file formats, the command line, and the execution environment variables.
 In practice the resultant structure presented by these libraries is often closely bound to the input source.
-The `CloneWithDefault trait` requires that each source provides a common data structure.
+The `CloneOr trait` requires that each source provides a common data structure.
 By implementing the [From trait](https://doc.rust-lang.org/std/convert/trait.From.html) or alternatively the
 [TryFrom trait](https://doc.rust-lang.org/std/convert/trait.TryFrom.html) for
-your common data format `CloneWithDefault` can be applied to these data sources.
+your common data format `CloneOr` can be applied to these data sources.

 As a non exhaustive list of data source libraries we can recommend: